Satellite-im/testing-uplink/README.md

 7. Wait until the process is completed, and you will find a uplink.exe program (for Windows) or Uplink.app (for MacOS) file in "Uplink/target/release/windows" or "Uplink/target/release/macOS".
 If you are on Windows, you just have to create an "apps" folder inside the main folder of the testing-uplink folder and then copy the file uplink.exe to the "./apps/" folder.
 Now, if you are testing on MacOS, you have to copy the Uplink.app file into your Applications folder from your OS.

+There are tests that can trigger two or more instances of uplink at the same time to test a chat conversation and friend request process as a real environment with more than one user.
+For now, these tests can only be executed in Windows due to existing limitations on the appium mac2 driver to run more than one instance at the same time.
+If you would like to try these tests, you would need to copy the uplink,.exe file into the same apps folder with the name "uplink2.exe".
+So you would have two executables of uplink running on the same apps folder.

 8. Once the application is installed, you can run the tests by using the following commands:

 ```sh